LunaSare/spring2023-data-science/syllabus.md

 The application of research methods using published data, computational tools, and best practices in reproducibility to address questions in ecology and evolution, will be an integral part of this course.
 Students will communicate their results in written, oral and visual formats.

+---

 ## Course Goals and Learning Objectives

-Goals
+**Goals**

-* Data and how to do science with it
+* Data and how to do scientific research with it
 * Data entry -> Data storage -> Data manipulation -> Data visualization
 * Not statistics

-Learning Objectives
+**Learning Objectives**

 Students completing this course will be able to:

-* Have an overview of the main concepts in macroecology
-* Understand how ecological systems and assemblages have been shaped
-* Infer and forecast how current environmental changes affect global biodiversity
-* Apply fundamental data science skills to answer broad macroecology questions
+* Apply fundamental data science skills to answer broad research questions in ecology and/or evolution.
-* Write simple computer programs in R
+* Write simple computer programs in R.
-* Understand how to organise, explore and visualise environmental data
+* Understand how to organise, explore and visualise biological data.
-* Reproduce analyses in ecology
+* Reproduce analyses in ecology and evolution.
-* Organise and keep track of ecological projects using version control.
+* Organise and keep track of research projects using version control.
+* Have an overview of the main concepts in phylogenetics.

+---

 ## Teaching methods